techie-joe/neo/README.md

 # The Neo theme
 *Neo is a Jekyll theme for GitHub Pages.
 You can [preview the theme to see what it looks like](https://techie-joe.github.io/neo/), or even [use it today](#usage).*

+**Neo** helps you build websites easily.
+It has everything pre-configured to get you started right away.
+You can write contents of your website in both Markdown and HTML.
+When you commit your code, GitHub Pages will build your website from the content of your repository.

+---

 ## Usage

 To use the Neo theme: